RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-05-02-Keeping-Up-With-The-Tools.md

 #### Community engagement

 Some sort of system for simple comments for a particular tool might be helpful, with a moderation system in place to avoid going the youtube direction.
 How does the tool solve a particular problem?
-What systems does integrate with?
+Does it integrate well with a particular toolset?
 Are there major shortcomings when using it in a particular scenario?

 A voting mechanism could help identify popular tools.
 Might need consideration for how certain competitors might abuse the system (maybe vote up only, similar to hacker news).